jghiglia2380/pfl-academy-content/Standard-2/2.1/student/day2.md

-## 2.1: Understanding Federal and State Taxes – Day 2 Learning Lab
+# Understanding Federal and State Taxes - Day 2 Learning Lab

-### OVERVIEW
+## OVERVIEW

-Today you’ll apply your knowledge of taxes by creating a take-home pay calculator, analyzing tax structures across states, and developing a personal tax planning strategy.
+In today's Learning Lab, you'll apply what you learned about taxes by creating a take-home pay calculator, analyzing tax impacts across states, and developing strategies for tax planning.

----

-### WARM-UP: PODCAST RECAP
+## WARM-UP: PODCAST RECAP

-Listen to the podcast recap of yesterday’s key concepts.
+Listen to the podcast recap of key concepts from yesterday's lesson on federal and state taxes.

----

-### TAX IMPACT CALCULATOR
+## TAX IMPACT CALCULATOR

-Use the interactive calculator to explore how different tax scenarios affect take-home pay.
-Adjust income and select states to compare differences in net income.
+Use the interactive calculator to determine how different tax scenarios affect take-home pay.
+Enter various income levels and state choices to see the resulting differences in net income.

----

-### STATE TAX COMPARISON PROJECT
+## STATE TAX COMPARISON PROJECT

 Choose three states to research and compare:

-- One with **no state income tax**
+- One with no state income tax
-- One with a **flat tax rate**
+- One with a flat tax rate
-- One with **progressive tax brackets**
+- One with progressive tax brackets

-Compare the full tax picture: income, sales, and property taxes.
+For each state, analyze the complete tax picture including income, sales, and property taxes.

----

-### TAX PLANNING SCENARIO
+## TAX PLANNING SCENARIO

-You’ve been offered the same job in two states with different tax systems.
-Use your research to decide which location would offer better financial outcomes based on your lifestyle and career goals.
+You've been offered the same job in two different states with significantly different tax structures.
+Using the data from your research, determine which location would be more financially advantageous based on your projected income and spending habits.

----

-### PORTFOLIO BUILDING: MY TAX STRATEGY
+## PORTFOLIO BUILDING: MY TAX STRATEGY

-Based on your analysis, develop a personal tax strategy:
+Based on your research and the tax impact calculator results, develop a personal tax strategy that considers:

-- Your career goals and projected income
+- Your career goals and projected income path
-- Preferred places to live
+- Geographic preferences for where you might want to live
-- How to plan ahead to maximize take-home pay
+- Tax planning strategies to maximize your take-home pay
-- How to build taxes into your monthly and annual budget
+- How you'll account for taxes in your monthly and annual budget

----

-### REFLECTION
+## REFLECTION

-Reflect on how your understanding of taxes has changed and how this knowledge will shape your future financial decisions.
+Reflect on how your understanding of taxes has evolved and how this knowledge will influence your financial decisions moving forward.